 Provide instructions to help users understand how to complete the form and use individual form controls.
-This includes indicating any required and optional input, data formats, and other important information.
+Indicate any required and optional input, data formats, and other relevant information.

 Important: Screen readers often switch to “Forms Mode” when they are processing content within a